glegoux/jekyll-tech-blog/src/_posts/2021-11-23-secret-santa.md

 src="u_n-convergence.png"
 %}

-So if your number of guests is greater or equal to 4, you have around $0.63\%$ of chance, to have at least one guest who drew its name, that is a bit less than 2 out of 3 chances:
+So if the number of guests is greater than or equal to 4, you have around $0.63\%$ of chance, to have at least one guest who drew their name, that is a bit less than 2 out of 3 chances:

 $$p_{n\geq 4} \approx \dfrac{2}{3}$$

-This simultaneous strategy risks limiting the surprise effect, like the probability that a guest randomly draws his/her name becomes high quickly as a function of the number of guests.
-An exchange of pieces of paper or a new drawing must be made.
+This simultaneous strategy risks limiting the surprise effect, like the probability that a guest randomly draws his/her name, which becomes high quickly as a function of the number of guests.

 However, another sequential strategy could be considered, the same as presented in the introduction, to generate a cyclic-oriented graph (donor -> recipient).
 The algorithm will be: